-Bliss died from natural causes on Nov.
-8 at an assisted living center in Costa Mesa, The Los Angeles Times reports.
+Bliss died Nov.
+8 of natural causes at an assisted living center in Costa Mesa, Calif., the Orange County coroner told the Los Angeles Times.

 Bliss worked steadily up until the time of her death after getting her start in 1950 with a voice role in Disney's Cinderella as the stepsister Anastasia.
 Her big break came with the title role in the original Crusader Rabbit, the first animated series to be produced specifically for television.
 The show, which originally aired on NBC from 1950-52, was co-created by Jay Ward of Rocky and Bullwinkle and Dudley Do-Right fame.

 Bliss later voiced the original Elroy in the 1960s TV series The Jetsons (she reportedly lost that job when she refused to work under a stage name to cover up the fact the she was a woman voicing a little boy) as well as characters in The Flintstones and animated Star Wars spinoffs.

 But she will perhaps be best remembered as the voice of Smurfette in the beloved '80s series.
 The character, as voiced by Bliss, also appeared in several TV movies and specials throughout the decade.
 (Katy Perry voiced the character in the 2011 big-screen version along with its upcoming sequel.)

 More recently, she had voice roles in the movie Robots and the TV series Avatar: The Last Airbender.